Specialized Teaching Materials

 2nd to 5th grade – class of 10-12, lessons of 45 minutes, 3 or 4 times per week

-In 2nd and 3rd grade teaching is based on the well known course « Kid’s Box » (Cambridge University Press).
-This course includes a pupil’s book, an activity book and an audio CD.
+In 2nd, 3rd and 4th grade teaching is based on the well known course « Kid’s Box » (Cambridge University Press).
+This course includes a pupil’s book, an activity book and an interactive DVD.
 Children learn key language items, useful phrases and vocabulary and start to read and write in English.

 The children of 5th grade take part in a three week residential field trip to the United States.
-The preparation for this project allows for a reinforcement of vocabulary and skills previosuly taught within the themes of everyday life – school, family, home, food… Some aspects of American life and traditions are also covered.
+The preparation for this project allows for a reinforcement of vocabulary and skills previously taught within the themes of everyday life – school, family, home, food… Some aspects of American history, day to day life and traditions are also covered.

-The English as a Foreign Language curriculum taught at l’école Aujourd’hui is in conformity with the recommandations of the French Ministry of Education, aiming for the skill level of A1 of the Common European Framework of Reference for Languages (CEFR).
+The English as a Foreign Language curriculum taught at l’École Aujourd’hui is in conformity with the recommendations of the French Ministry of Education, aiming for the skill level of A1 of the Common European Framework of Reference for Languages (CEFR).

 From 2nd to 5th grades English speaking children begin a personalized syllabus of reading and writing skills adapted to their level.
 They work alongside the other members of their class and may also participate in special projects such as cooking, theatre and art.
 Each student has a personal weekly work assignement that includes reading, writing, grammar and spelling tasks.
-Learning tools used include: « Plaid Phonics » workbooks (Pearson), « Haydn Richards » (Ginn) and Key Spelling (Schofield and Simms).
+Learning tools used include: « Basic Skills English workbooks» (Collins), « Junior English » (Ginn) and a variety of reading materials.

 An E.C.A.
 (English Classroom Assistant) is usually available to help the English speaking children once a week.